BertrandBev/code_field/README.md

 - Autocomplete disabling on android [doesn't work yet](https://github.com/flutter/flutter/issues/71679)
 - The TextField cursor doesn't seem to be handling space inputs properly on the web platform.
 Pending [issue resolution](https://github.com/flutter/flutter/issues/77929).
 The flag `webSpaceFix` fixes it by swapping spaces with transparent middle points.

+## Notes

+A [breaking change](https://flutter.dev/docs/release/breaking-changes/buildtextspan-buildcontext) to the `TextEditingController` was introduced in flutter beta, dev & master channels.
+The branch [beta](https://github.com/BertrandBev/code_field/tree/beta) should comply with those changes.